 It was just weeks before Dita was about to launch their first-ever Black Friday sale that Cody learned about Bolt.
 The ecommerce veteran thought it was too good to be true; Bolt offered a solution specific to the pain points they’d encountered trying to grow their online business while providing a premium experience.

 Cody carefully vetted the Bolt platform and ran a test of Bolt’s decisions against his own knowledge of fraudulent payments, and each one matched.
 He considered the opportunity: if Bolt could do just 10% of what they promised, they’d make more money.
 Cody decided to give Bolt a try.

 Within a week, Bolt was up and running, and the tests continued to check out.
-When Dita opened their VIP sales event on Black Friday, shoppers rushed to add the steeply discounted frames to their shopping carts and more of them than ever before converted into customers.
+When Dita opened their VIP sales event on Black Friday, shoppers rushed to add the steeply discounted frames to their shopping carts.
+They didn’t stop there, though: they converted into customers.

 “When you’re running a lean team like so many independent digital retailers are, you just assume a certain amount of friction and burden,” says Cody.
 “What Bolt provides is game-changing for companies like Dita.
 Given the opportunity, why wouldn’t you provide a premium checkout experience and address painful fraud related issues, and solve for these pain points while making more money?”